 Session cookies, which are required to carry out the electronic communication process, are stored on the basis of Art.
 6 (1) lit. f GDPR.
-The website operator has a legitimate interest in storing cookies for the technically error-free, optimized provision of its services.
-Insofar as other cookies (e.g. for the analysis of your browsing behavior) are stored, these are treated separately in this data-protection policy.
+The website operator has a legitimate interest in storing cookies for the technically error-free, optimised provision of its services.
+Insofar as other cookies (e.g. for the analysis of your browsing behaviour) are stored, these are treated separately in this data-protection policy.

 Server log files